biotaphy/tutorials/data/input/README.md

-# input directory

-Directory for bind-mounting in docker.
-Input data, parameters, and processing configurations are created here prior to starting the docker container.
+The data/input directory is for input data for the tutorials.
+Example input data and command configurations for tutorials are provided here to be used when running Biotaphy tools through Docker containers.